nikouu/Living-dex-pokesprite-spritesheet/README.md

 ## Record inhertiance
 _These have since been removed and replaced with normal classes._
 I was originally using `record struct` types to represent data.
-But when I moved to also bringing in balls, I wanted them to be treated the same in the pipline, meaning I could then inherit from a common object.
+But when I moved to also bringing in balls, I wanted them to be treated the same in the pipeline, meaning I could then inherit from a common object.
 [Only `record class` types can have inheritance](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record#inheritance).

 ## `ValueTask`